SHARE

 • Focuses on public cloud infrastructure

-CloudSploit provides free, open-source scanning and enjoys regular updates and features from Aqua.
+CloudSploit offers free, open-source scanning and receives regular updates and new features.
 Aqua also offers additional scanning features with robust customer support through their Aqua Wave and Aqua Enterprise products.

-• Integrated messaging: Sends real-time alerts and results via developer and security favorite tools such as Slack, Splunk, OpsGenie, Amazon SNS, and email.
+• Integrated alerts: Sends results to tools like Slack, Splunk, OpsGenie, and email.

-CloudSploit examines cloud environments deeply for a variety of risks, but for broader infrastructure scanning that also encompasses local environments, consider Nmap.
+CloudSploit examines cloud environments deeply for various risks.
+But for broader infrastructure scanning that also encompasses local environments, consider Nmap.

 sqlmap icon.